posva/nuxt--vuefire-example-blaze-plan/README.md

 ### Service Account

-> If you don't want to use a Service Account file, **you will have to turn off SSR in `nuxt.config.ts` with `ssr: false`** and delete the line `GOOGLE_APPLICATION_CREDENTIALS=./service-account.json` from `.env`.

-For some Nuxt features to work like server side rendering, you will need to create a service account.
+For server side rendering to work, you will need to create a service account.
 You can do this from the _Project Settings_, _Service Accounts_ tab.
 Then, download the JSON file and save it as `service-account.json` at the root of your project.
+The `.env` file should already have a variable pointing to it.

+### Authentication

+To enable authentication during SSR, you will need to enable the IAM Service Account Credentials API on the [Google Cloud console](https://console.cloud.google.com/apis/api/iamcredentials.googleapis.com/overview).

+Once this API is activated, you will need to add a role to your service account.
+This is explained in [the Firebase documentation](https://firebase.google.com/docs/auth/admin/create-custom-tokens#iam_api_not_enabled).

 ### App Check